Troublesis/LOL-Video-Auto-Category/README.md

 ![](lolVideoDetectCodeRunningSample.gif)

 # Info
 The code is detecting champion based on the frame.jpg image capture from the detecting video and campare the champion icon in the image with the full champion icons library.
-If the image found match in the frame then the code will return the champion name.
+If the championIcon image found in the frame then the code will return the champion name.
+If the championIcon not found.
+It will return an undefined championIcon.jpg.
+We will have to mannually add this new championIcon into [championIcon Library](https://www.google.com "championIcon Library")

 ![frame.jpg](frame.jpg)
 frame.jpg<br/><br/>